Do you struggle to get things done? If you answered yes, here are some great tips on how to overcome procrastination and become more productive.

 This question can help you identify the one small and important task that you can do right away.
 When you change the way you talk to yourself, you change your life.

 When you lose your sense of purpose, you will procrastinate.
 People do things for a certain reason.
 Whatever the reason is, when we lose it, we also lose our motivation and willpower to do important stuff.

 So you must always remind yourself of ‘why’ you do what you do.
 Why do you think most people fail to achieve their goals?
 It’s because they don’t have a clear and specific reason why they want to accomplish the tasks that will get them there.

 When your purpose isn’t strong, your motivation will falter.
 You’d rather choose to do something more pleasurable than take action and work on your goals.
 So understand why you do what you do.
 Whenever you feel like procrastinating on your task, always go back to your purpose.

 The environment that we are in has the power to shape our lives.
 Noisy and negative surroundings will never make you productive.
 On your quest towards overcoming procrastination, build an encouraging environment that will motivate you to do your best.

 For example: if you have to work on the laptop for hours, get yourself a good table and a comfortable ergonomic chair.
 Make sure you are exposed to enough natural light.
 Check that the room temperature is just right for optimum performance.

 A messy and disorganized workstation can be distracting.
-The moment you see the big pile of papers and messy table, the scattered pens, books, and files everywhere – you may lose your drive to work because you already feel stressed.
+The moment you see the enormous pile of papers and messy table, along with the scattered pens, books, and files everywhere — you may lose your drive to work because you already feel stressed.